 - Becoming a de facto hermit with absolutely no social skills.

-As a seven-year veteran of remote work, I’ve had my fair share of frustrations, including one or more of the ones mentioned above.
-In addition, I’ve experimented with solutions.
+As a seasoned veteran of remote work, I’ve had my fair share of frustrations, including one or more of the ones mentioned above.
+I’ve also experimented with solutions.
 Some of these solutions have worked.
 Others have failed miserably.

 1. Lay the boundaries between home and office.